 I joined the ENMAX Legal Services team in 2013.
-In January, 2017, I moved into my current role as a Manger, Legal Services where I continues to act as a legal counsel to internal clients, but also manage a cross functional team of lawyers that provide expertise across the company.
+In June, 2018, I moved into my current role as a Director, Legal Services where I continues to act as a legal counsel to internal clients, but also manage a cross functional team of lawyers that provide expertise across the company.

 I have gained over 10 years of experience in the legal field and worked at a mid-size private law firm prior to joining ENMAX.
 My areas of experience and practice include various matters of corporate and commercial law.
 I aim to provide practical, strategic and timely advice on a variety of general matters for the business including information technology issues, risk management, negotiations, and process improvements.